Complete Matched Asymptotic Expansions for Velocity Statistics in Turbulent Channels: Introduction

 In section \ref{sec6}, a new MAE description of the log indicator function $\Xi\equiv y\,(\dd U/\dd y)$ for the mean velocity $U$ is developed.
 The motivation for including the MVP $\Xi$ in this paper is the first characterization of its slope oscillations, which are compared to those of $\langle uu\rangle$ in the concluding section \ref{sec7}.
-This last section also regroups a proposal for testing the scaling of $\langle vv\rangle$ and speculations on the origin of the strong flow dependence of the slope of the outer quasi-linear parts of channel, pipe and ZPG TBL MVP's.
+This last section also regroups a summary of the overlap locations for the three normal stresses, a proposal for testing the overlap scaling of $\langle vv\rangle$ and speculations on the origin of the strong flow dependence of the slope of the outer quasi-linear parts of channel, pipe and ZPG TBL MVP's.

 The pressure, on the other hand, will not be discussed in this paper.
-Even though its overlap and near-wall collapse are rather convincing in CS23, the implications of the pressure decomposition into ``rapid'' and ``slow'' components, related to squares of perturbation velocities, and a ``Stokes'' component, related linearly to velocity \citep{Pantonetal2017}, are not thought to be sufficiently transparent.
+Even though its overlap and near-wall collapse are rather convincing in CS23, the implications of the pressure decomposition into ``rapid'' and ``slow'' components, related respectively to squares of perturbation velocities, and a ``Stokes'' component, related linearly to velocity \citep{Pantonetal2017}, are not considered to be sufficiently understood.

 For all the following analyses and the construction of complete matched inner-outer asymptotic expansions, the 11 channel DNS, listed in table \ref{TableDNS}, are used.